oracle-livelabs/security/accessgovernancee2e/introduction/introduction.md

 ### Prerequisites
 This lab assumes you have:
-* **Oracle Access Governance** tenancy with usernames and passwords provided by LiveLabs instructors
+* A tenancy where you have administrative access

 ## Learn More